membermatters/MemberMatters/GETTING_STARTED.md

 Password: MemberMatters!
 ```

 The first thing you should do is change the email address and password of the default admin account.
-You can do that
-by navigating to `http://<instance_url>/admin/profile/user` and clicking on the user on that list.

 Once you've done all this, your MemberMatters instance is ready for use.
 Read on below for tips on customising
 and deploying it.